24hourkirtan/audio-streaming-apis/pages/setup/project.md

 ___
 ## Clone repo
 Clone the repository by a specific tag and create a unique directory for it.
-Set the directory privileges to be owned by a user ($USER = current user).
+Set the directory privileges to be owned by a user "node".
-Change the group to adm.
-Change the adm group to include write privileges on all files.

 ```bash
 # cd to the directory to store the cloned repo